raleighcopter/big_led_clock/README.md

 Some notes...

+the clock software now has the ability to blank leading zeros and the ability to display in 12 or 24 hour format. coming soon is an option to add a couple transistors and confogure the software to dim the entire display during night hours or without the addition of 2 transistors, to dim the colon and turn the digits off.

 Order extra LED filaments.
 They're brittle, fragile and you will break more than one.
 Sourced from AliExpress.

-THE 433 MHZ functionality is now working and an optional transmitter with si7021 temp/rh sensor can be used to wirelessly transmit weather data to the clock. you can build the clock with the receiver and build the transmitter at a later date and the clock will only display time.
+THE 433 MHZ functionality is now working and an optional transmitter with si7021 temp/rh sensor can be used to wirelessly transmit weather data to the clock. you can build the clock with the receiver and build the transmitter at a later date and the clock will only display time unless a transmitter with matching transmitter code is detected.

 The 3v converter can be omitted but you won't be able to set the brightness of the LEDs if you do so play with the value of the series resistors for the LEDs if you omit the buck converter.
 You want at least 100 ohm series resistors, possibly higher.